CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![alert_detected](images/145.png)

-1. Click on the **View recommendations for all resources** form the top.
+1. Click on the **View recommendations for all resources** from the top.

    ![alert_detected](images/146.png)